filecoin-project/lotus-docs/content/en/docs/developers/developer-network.md

 ## Prerequisites

 Since spinning up a dev-net requires the `lotus` daemon, the prerequisites are the same as running a Lotus full-node.
-If you have already installed a Lotus node on this computer, you likely already have these dependencies ready, and can move onto the [next section ↓](#)
+If you have already installed a Lotus node on this computer, you likely already have these dependencies ready and can move onto the [next section ↓](#environment-setup)

 1. Install Lotus dependencies: